 In addition to location and technology, Sweden attracts numerous foreign investors due to its highly-educated populace and global business mindset.
-In 2008, Sweden had the second most private equity investments as a percentage of GDP in all of Europe (Source: European Venture Capital Association).
+In 2014, Sweden had the third largest share of private equity investments as a percentage of GDP in all of Europe (Source: European Venture Capital Association).

 Business Practices and Culture

 The Swedish business climate is known for flat organizational structures and managers who are not afraid to roll up their sleeves.
 Handshaking is the standard greeting.
 Swedes do not use many gestures.
 Keep your voice tone modulated.
 Swedes are relatively quiet people.
-Swedes are immediately on a first-name basis with one another, regardless of sex, age, social position or job title.
 Be punctual at all time to both business and social events.
 Do not show emotion during negotiations.
-Humor is not usually part of negotiations, Swedes tend to be serious in general, and many may appear forthright in business.
-Business meetings will usually start on time and will cut immediately to business instead of small talk which is common in other countries.
+Humor is not usually part of negotiations.
+Swedes tend to be serious in general, and many may appear forthright in business.
+Business meetings will usually start on time and will cut immediately to business instead of small talk, which is common in other countries.
 English is the second language of business in Sweden and is widely used.
-In most sectors business meetings should be arranged well in advance.
+In most sectors, business meetings should be arranged well in advance.
 Most Swedes also draw a distinct line between working life and private life.
-They tend to be serious and honest in negotiations.
-Swedes have responsibilities towards families and other social groups and therefore it is considered unreasonable to expect them to work an excessive amount of overtime.
-Swedes are entitled to a 5 weeks holiday per annum.
+They tend to be serious and honest in negotiations (Source: Visit Sweden).

 Sweden is a constitutional monarchy with a parliamentary democracy.
 The parliamentary system has been in operation since 1917, but did not become a constitutional law until 1974, when the monarch’s task to represent the country became officially limited.
 Female succession to the throne was introduced in 1980.
 The Constitution states that all public power is for the people, represented by the members of parliament.
-The parliament has 349 members and they are appointed for four years terms.
+The parliament has 349 members who are appointed for four-year terms.

-Some 7 million people in the country are entitled to vote; they determine which political party will represent them in the parliament, county councils and municipalities.
-The 349 members of the parliament make the decisions and the Government implements those decisions.
+Some 7 million people in the country are entitled to vote.
+The 349 members of parliament make decisions and the Government implements those decisions.
 The Government may also submit proposals for new laws or amendments to laws for a parliamentary vote.
-In the latest election, in September 2010, Fredrik Reinfeldt became the first conservative Prime Minister to win a reelection.
-Election turnout is quite high by international comparison; although it has fallen to in recent decades, it remains very strong at about 80 percent of eligible voters.
+Election turnout is quite high by international comparison; although it has fallen to in recent decades, it remains very strong at about 85.8% percent of eligible voters.

 Swedish governance as a whole follows a decentralized model.
 On a local and regional level, municipalities and county councils are autonomous political bodies with clearly defined areas of responsibility.
 Municipalities deal with city planning and schools, for example, while county councils are in charge of areas such as healthcare and infrastructure.

 Sweden has been a member of the EU since 1995.
-Thus many new laws enacted in Sweden originate from EU directives.
+Thus, many new laws enacted in Sweden originate from EU directives (Source: Visit Sweden).

 Current Economic Challenges and Opportunities

 Presently, there is a great deal of disturbance to the European economic environment, mostly due to the fiscal crisis stemming from the economic troubles in countries such as Greece and Spain, and their problems regarding liabilities and interest rates.
-To avoid severe economic consequences or even bankruptcy, the IMF (International Monetary Fund) and some European countries had to provide emergency loans to Greece and Spain As part of IMF, Sweden had to contribute as well.
-Although the financial troubles of these countries are not directly linked to Sweden, they are making the economic outlook in the whole European Union uncertain.
+To avoid severe economic consequences or even bankruptcy, the IMF (International Monetary Fund) and some European countries had to provide emergency loans to Greece and Spain.
+As part of IMF, Sweden had to contribute as well.
+Although the financial troubles of these countries are not directly linked to Sweden, they make the economic outlook in the whole European Union uncertain.
 Consequently, Sweden is seeing some of the negative effects.
-However, Sweden does not itself have such internal solvency issues, and has for the past several years managed to shield itself from the worst economic disruption.
-One big difference between the US and Sweden regarding the past recession, for example, was the absence of sub-prime housing mortgages.
-This is one of the major factors for why the downturn was so extensive in the US, while it was fairly mild in Sweden.
+However, Sweden does not itself have such internal solvency issues, and has managed to shield itself from the worst economic disruption for the past several years.
+One big difference between the U.S. and Sweden regarding the past recession, for example, was the absence of sub-prime housing mortgages.
+This is one of the major reasons why the downturn was so extensive in the U.S., while it was fairly mild in Sweden.
 Another protective strength was the large budget surplus in Sweden.